A list of our favorite winter things to do in Durango!

 Pick a stone, any stone!
 Then create your own masterpiece to wear and remind you of your time in Durango.
 Durango Silversmithing studio, also known as Four Corners Gems and Minerals makes it possible for you to create your own jewelry and learn to set stones and wrap wire.

-The Animas River Trail spans just over 9 miles, following the river through the middle of town and running parallel to the Durango and Silverton Narrow Gauge railroad tracks for much of it.
-While it is draped in green during the summer, it is equally as stunning in the winter!
+The Animas River Trail spans just over 7 miles, following the river through the middle of town and running parallel to the Durango and Silverton Narrow Gauge railroad tracks for much of it.
+While it is lined with greenery during the summer, it is equally as stunning in the winter!

 Snow drifts line the river, patches of ice reflect the sunrises and sunsets, casting cotton candy colors along the banks and path.
 Take your time, enjoy the sunlight on your skin, maybe stop for hot cocoa, and embrace the winter wonderland.
 Download the river trail map and start anywhere in town.
-One of our favorites is to start at Albertsons and work your way north!
+One of our favorites is to start at Santa Rita Park and work your way up!

 See the Colorado mountains as very few have ever seen them on picturesque mountain trails via dog sledding in Durango.
 Warmth and safety are of the utmost importance.
-Hot drinks, fresh snacks, and camaraderie between human and canine are just some of the highlights.
+Hot drinks, fresh snacks, and camaraderie between humans and canines are just some of the highlights.

 Experience the San Juan Mountains in a way very few have before.
 Be whisked through the snowy meadows by a dog sled team!
 The folks at Durango Dog Ranch have been running dogs for over 20 years and are seasoned guides.
 Afterward, warm up with a hot beverage and puppy cuddles.